Classification of Substances

 Procedure

-Put about 100 cm3 of water in three separate beakers.
-Separately place a half spatula end full of copper(II) sulphate(VI), Potassium manganate(VII) and sodium chloride crystals to each beaker.
+Put about 100 cm³ of water in three separate beakers.
+Separately place a half spatula end full of copper(II) sulphate(VI), Potassium manganate(VII) and sodium chloride crystals into each beaker.
 Stir for about two minutes.

 Observation

-Copper(II) sulphate(VI) crystals dissolve to form a blue solution
+1. Copper(II) sulphate(VI) crystals dissolve to form a blue solution

-Potassium manganate (VII) crystals dissolve to form a purple solution
+2. Potassium manganate (VII) crystals dissolve to form a purple solution

-Sodium chloride crystals dissolve to form a colourless solution
+3. Sodium chloride crystals dissolve to form a colourless solution

 Explanation

-Some solids, liquids and gases dissolve in some other liquids.
-A substance/liquid in which another substance dissolves is called solvent.
-A substance/solid /gas which dissolve in a solvent is called solute.
-When a solute dissolves in a solvent it forms a uniform mixture called solution.
+A substance/solid /gas which dissolves in a solvent is called a solute.
+When a solute dissolves in a solvent, it forms a uniform mixture called a solution.

-A solute dissolved in water as the solvent exists in another state of matter called aqueous state.
-Water is referred as the universal solvent because it dissolves many solutes.
-A solute that dissolves in a solvent is said to be soluble.
-Soluble particles uniformly spread between the particles of water/solvent and cannot be seen.
+A solute dissolved in water as the solvent exists in another state of matter called the aqueous state.
+Water is referred to as the universal solvent because it dissolves many solutes.

 Solute + Solvent -> solution